 The proud Pharisee deluded himself into believing he had a righteousness that he didn't possess, and so his prayer is full of self-congratulation.
 The use of the personal pronoun "I," "I," "I" in verses 11 and 12 reveals his egotism.
 It forms a kind of circle around him, with him being at the center.
 That is the way, brethren, he conducted his life.
 He was the center of his universe, and his mouth was revealing the abundance of a proud and self-centered heart.
 "Out of the abundance of the heart the mouth speaks."

-In verse 12 he states that he is not robbing God, because he paid tithes of everything.
+In verse 12, he states that he is not robbing God, because he paid tithes of everything.
 Yet, at that very moment, he was robbing God of the honor and respect and reverence that was due Him.
-In verse 11 he claims to not be an adulterer.
-In relation to women he undoubtedly was not, and yet he was guilty of the worse adultery of all [in his relationship with God] - the very same kind of adultery the Old Testament clearly shows Israel was guilty of.
+In verse 11, he claims to not be an adulterer.
+In relation to women he undoubtedly was not, and yet he was guilty of the worst adultery of all in his relationship with God—the very same kind of adultery the Old Testament clearly shows Israel was guilty of.
 That spiritual adultery was in reality idolatry.
 He was his own god.

-The publican, with down-cast eyes [because of a sense of shame and unworthiness], stands afar off, and beats his breast in self-accusation.
-He is shown as being very conscious of his inferiority and weak, in comparison with God.
+The publican, with down-cast eyes because of a sense of shame and unworthiness, stands afar off, and beats his breast in self-accusation.
+He is shown as being very conscious of his inferiority and weakness in comparison with God.
 He is poor.
 He is wretched.
 He is weak.
 The comparison is with God and not other men.